Deco&Design

 reclaimed wood art

-Roddy never changes the colour of the wood used, nor does it rework the surface.
-He says this keeps all the history locked inside, all the feelings of those who lived there - love, hate, despair, hope.
+Roddy never changes the color of the wood he uses, nor does he refinish the surface.
+He says this way he keeps all the history locked inside, all the feelings of those who lived there - love, hate, despair, hope.

-The wood comes from floors, ceilings, walls, but also from old furniture.
-The wood elements are cut according to certain patterns and laid to form a certain pattern.
-Sometimes it uses a method of joining wood used in 15th century Italy.
-The method is called 'intarsia' and although it is the basis of what we know today about marquetry, it is different in its final appearance.
+The wood comes from floors, ceilings, walls and old furniture.
+The pieces of wood are cut in certain patterns and laid to form a certain pattern.
+Sometimes he uses a wood joining method used in 15th century Italy.
+The method is called 'intarsia' and although it is the basis of what we know today as intarsia, it is different in the final look.

-When asked why he chose to work with Roddy's reclaimed wood, he says it always makes him think about the stories of people who have used it before, to imagine what their lives were like in those homes.
+When asked why he chooses to work with reclaimed wood Roddy says that it always makes him think of the stories of the people who used it before, to imagine what their life was like in those houses.
 Another reason, less artistic but very commendable, is that he feels a social responsibility to recycle and reuse.
-It's his way of keeping the environment clean and protecting resources.
+It is his way of keeping the environment clean and protecting resources.

 reclaimed wood art